 Recognition of credits earned at another institution is evaluated on the basis of comparable hours/credits issued by another institution.
+The transfer applicant should provide official transcripts of previous coursework for evaluation.
 The maximum amount of credits/hours awarded is limited to not more than 50 percent of the total credits/hours required for completion of the vocational nursing program.
 A transfer student with the appropriate transfer credit (e.g., hours completed and content completed at previous nursing school, etc.) may be able to enter into VN 100 or VN 200.